 Ask a professional cook about the preferred restaurant food processor, and you’re bound to hear an ode to the Robot Coupe.
 This industrial brand has options in many different capacities and power levels, but the 10-cup (2.5-liter) model is the best option for home cooks.

 With 840 watts of power, this Robot Coupe is perfect for the industrious home cook who uses the machine for substantive, challenging tasks on a regular basis.
-Measuring 15 x 12.7 x 23 inches, it’s not a huge machine, but its S-shaped, smooth-edged blades will produce uniformly chopped items, and it can take nearly any job you throw at it.
+It’s not a huge machine, but its S-shaped, smooth-edged blades will produce uniformly chopped items, and it can take nearly any job you throw at it.
 The magnetic safety system ensures the machine stops when the lid is opened.
 There are various attachments available, and it comes with a 3-year warranty on the motor.

 Best Manual: Kuhn Rikon Pull Chop 2 Cup Food Chopper